 The mission of the Master of Arts in Clinical Mental Health Counseling (MACMHC) is preparation for the eventual certification and/or licensure of students.
 Students will receive thorough integration training in professional counseling that will prepare them to sit for licensure examination in various states in the area of Mental Health Counseling.
 The program provides training for counselors that relates to the diagnosis of various mental disorders.
 They will be especially familiar with the DSM 5 and will be capable of diagnosing mental illnesses.
 The program is designed to train students so they can work in church settings, outpatient mental health settings, and inpatient settings.
 Students will be able to assess potential clients and compare their skills with client needs and treat or refer with confidence.
 The program also provides electives in couples counseling, marriage and family counseling, and gerontological counseling.

 The program is for students who desire professional level training in mental health counseling.
-The program includes the same essential Bible and theology core as other programs in the Seminary.
-Students in the program will not only be competent in mental health counseling, but will also be proficient in the academic study of, practical dialogue of, and professional leadership in religious, spiritual, biblical, and theological issues related to mental health counseling.
 Mental health counselors are valuable and sought for placement by a variety of growing public, private, educational, clinical, secular, and religious settings.